btnguyenPersonal/classnotesS2021/coms472/472notes1.md

     - Random selection among the uphill moves
     - Probability of selection varying with steepness
   - First-choice hill climbing
-    - Random generation of successors untila better (than the current) one is found
+    - Random generation of successors until a better (than the current) one is found
     - Useful when many successors exist and/or the objective function is costly to evaluate
   - Random restart hill climbing
-    - Restart search from random inital state
+    - Restart search from random initial state

 #### Simulated Annealing